 - Track your progress.
 Each goal should be set with something you can measure against.
 This will allow you to track how you’re doing.
 A goal of “I want to lose weight” will get forgotten long before a goal of “I want to lose ten pounds.”

 - Celebrate your successes.
 If you reach your goal, congrats!
 You did it!
 But what about celebrating when you’re a quarter the way there?
-This can be worthy of a celebration, too!
 Setting milestones along the way to your target gives you goals that are closer to reach.
 Plus, the celebrations will motivate you to start the next phase.

 - Re-evaluate your goals.
-Every goal sounds like a good idea at the time.
-But that doesn’t mean it will stay as such.
 You might find that a goal isn’t as important or doesn’t apply to your life.
 Don’t be afraid to consider moving on to a new goal.

 - Learn from failures.
 Just because you gave up or missed your target doesn’t mean you should quit.
 Figure out why your goal didn’t work.
 Was it too big?
 Did you not set measurable goals?
 Did something else come up?
 Figure out what happened and don’t be afraid to start over again.